 - pros

-Term life insurance buyers in Florida often focus on policy length and the ability to adjust coverage over time.
-Legal & General meets these needs by offering a wide range of term options, including 10, 15, 20, 25, and 30 years.
-This flexibility helps policyholders match coverage to income replacement needs, family responsibilities, or longer financial plans.
+Term life insurance buyers in Florida often focus on policy length and the ability to adjust coverage later.
+Legal & General offers term options across 10, 15, 20, 25, and 30 years, which helps policyholders match coverage to income replacement needs, family responsibilities, or longer financial timelines.

-Legal & General allows policyholders to convert term coverage to a permanent policy up to age 70.
-This extended conversion window gives buyers more time to adjust coverage as health, income, or priorities change, without pressure to make early decisions.
+An extended conversion option allows term coverage to shift into a permanent policy through age 70.
+This longer window provides flexibility to revisit coverage decisions as health, income or long-term priorities change, without pressure to commit early.

 - J.D.
 Power Rating: N/A